 PDO (Protected Designation of Origin): This designation comes from the European Union.
 It also verifies that cheeses are produced and prepared in a specific region according to traditional methods.

-Love Cheese From France?
+Want to know more about famous cheeses from France?
 How about a foodie tour in Montmartre?
 Or a walking cheese and wine tour in le Marais?
 This wine and cheese tasting in Paris is the perfect way to learn a little!

 How To Choose Cheeses Of France

-- go with an idea of which cheese from France you would like to try.
+- Go with an idea of which cheese from France you would like to try.

-- ask for a French cheese from a specific region.
+- Ask for a French cheese from a specific region.

-- the cheesemakers and shop vendors are happy to make suggestions.
+- The cheesemakers and shop vendors are happy to make suggestions.

 - Here are some top tips on how to put together the best cheeseboard.

-Blue Cheese From France
+1. Bleu d’Auvergne (AOC): Blue Cheese From France

 Bleu d’Auvergne from the Auvergne region of France is a strong blue cheese.
 Great with a baguette or in a salad, this cow’s milk cheese has been around since the 1850’s.

-Bleu des Causses (AOC)
+2. Bleu des Causses (AOC)

-Best French Cheese: Brie de Melun (AOC)
+3. Cheeses In France: Brie de Melun (AOC)

 This is my favourite Brie.
 This raw cow’s milk cheese is soft, creamy, and runny.
 It’s no wonder that it was referred to as “The King’s Cheese” after the Revolution.
 It is sumptuous and regal to savour.
 Brie de Meaux (AOC) is a milder Brie from the same region.

 Cheese Tip: Don’t cut the tip off the end of the Brie triangle… or snip the nose off the piece of Brie.
-I did it once.
-I don’t recommend it!

 When the man ahead of me in line ordered the Brillat-Savarin with Truffles, my curiosity was peaked!
-Brillat-Savarin’s words “Tell me what you eat and I will tell you what you are” rang through my mind and it dawned on me that I had never tasted the cheese named after him.
+Brillat-Savarin’s words “Tell me what you eat and I will tell you what you are” rang through my mind and it dawned on me that I had never tasted the soft French cheese named after him.

 I leaned over and started up a conversation.